JamesCacioppo/mydotfiles/README.md

 ## About

 These are my dot files.
+They're meant to be deployed on a Mac but with a small ammount of modification they should work on Linux as well.
 My bash profile includes some aliases and functions for making basic opperations simpler.
 The .vimrc file includes a bunch of settings and plugins to supercharge your VIM experience, of which some of the best are NERDtree, Ripgrep, and Fuzzy Finder.

 ## Quick Start